rtm516/GeyserMC-wiki/Understanding-the-Config.md

 **`legacy-ping-passthrough`**: If enabled, manually pings the server by impersonating a Minecraft client instead of using the server's API. **This option should *only* be enabled if your MOTD or player count is not accurate,** as it can cause errors especially on BungeeCord.
 This option does nothing on standalone.

-**`ping-passthrough-interval`**: How often the fake Minecraft client should attempt to ping the remote server to update information.
+**`ping-passthrough-interval`**: How often the fake Minecraft client should attempt to ping the remote server to update information, in seconds (a setting of 1 will ping the server every second; a setting of 3 will ping the server every three seconds).
 Only relevant for standalone and legacy ping passthrough.
 Increase if you're getting timeout or BrokenPipe exceptions.

 **`max-players`**: The maximum amount of players that can join through Geyser.